NationalAssociationOfRealtors/reso-api-server/README.md

 ### Configuration

 A text configuration file should be located in the root directory of your project.
 The default name of the file is "service.conf", but this name can be overriden when calling the resoServer() method.
 A sample of the configuration file called "service.conf" can be found in the samples directory of this distribution.

+RESO updates the RESO Data Dictionary periodically.
+A copy of the latest known RESO Data Dictionary is included in the samples directory, but you should check with the stnandards group for the latest copy.

++ API Service (data supplier parameters)

  COMPRESSION: A boolean value that controls whether requested information is compressed.
 Compressed is much smaller than normal data but requires more server resources to generate.
 If the parameter is set to "true", them data will be compressed if requested.